University Medal recipients

-- Faculties and the Australian Maritime College shall recommend their nominations for University Medals to the Secretary of Academic Senate.
-Nominations for candidates who have not achieved a Grade Point Average of at least 4.5 must be accompanied by other supporting documentation.
+- Colleges shall recommend their nominations for University Medals to the Secretary of Academic Senate.
+Nominations for candidates who have not achieved a Grade Point Average of at least 6.5 must be accompanied by other supporting documentation.
 All nominations shall be received by the Secretary no later than the deadline specified by the Secretary of Academic Senate.

 - All nominations will be accompanied by: